 You can also change the system time by changing the symbolic link of /etc/localtime file on Linux systems.
 You just need to search for the correct time zone files under /usr/share/zoneinfo directory.

 Then change the symbolic link of file to the correct time zone configuration file:

-The system will automatically adjust the new time based on new time zone set on system.
-You can again run “timedatectl” command to confirm time zone is updated correctly.
+The system will automatically adjust the new time based on the new time zone set on the system.
+You can again run “timedatectl” command to confirm the time zone is updated correctly.

-In this tutorial you have learned about to set or change the correct time zone on your Linux system.
+In this tutorial, you have learned about setting or changing the time zone on a Linux system.